Social Prescribing Resource Sheet:

 Social Prescribing can also refer you.

-Independent charity offering support for anyone affected by cancer.
-Regular drop-ins at Cross Keys House, Axminster, and monthly sessions at The Waffle House, Lyme Regis.
+Local independent charity providing support for anyone affected by cancer.
+Regular drop-in sessions in Axminster and monthly sessions in Lyme Regis.

 Telephone: 07512 279663

-Website: Visit the Axminster and Lyme Cancer Support website
+Website: Visit Axminster and Lyme Cancer Support website

 Stalbridge Cancer Recovery and Support (SCARS)